Cedar, Port Orford (Chamaecyparis lawsoniana)-Root Rot

 Latest revision:

 These fungus-like microorganisms survive as oospores or chlamydospores in plant debris such as rotted roots or foliage.
 Spores may be moved long distances in contaminated soil through human activities (for example, by logging equipment), by cattle, or through moving water.
 Spores germinate and produce sporangia and a swimming spore stage called zoospores, which attack fine roots and begin to rot the root system.
 Tree-to-tree spread can occur through root grafts.
 Spores splashed on leaves or stems can initiate a foliage blight.
-Infection also can occur through wounds.
+Infection also can occur through wounds, but wounds are not required for pathogen establishment.

 Symptoms The organism infects small roots first, then larger and larger roots until the tree is girdled near the collar.
 The fine roots are at first water soaked, then darken and quickly disintegrate.
 Infected inner bark turns cinnamon-brown in contrast to the normal cream color of healthy tissue.
 There generally is a sharp line between infected and healthy tissues.
 Infected trees' foliage is a slightly lighter color and may wilt on warm days.
 All foliage soon turns chlorotic, then bronze, and finally brown.
 Seedlings may die a few weeks after infection; large trees may take 2 to 4 years to die.
 In hedgerow landscape plantings, trees typically die one by one over several years as the organism moves between adjacent trees.
 Dead and dying trees may be attacked by bark beetles and are more likely to be blown down by strong winds.

-Foliar symptoms are rare.
+Foliar symptoms are rare in the Pacific Northwest.
 Infections that begin on leaves or stems start locally but can spread down the stem or to other branches.
 Stem lesions are sunken and kill all foliage distal to the canker.

 Cultural control